DevOps-MBSE/AaC/README.md

 Plant UML in the plugins folder of the repository and more info below.

 ## Using AaC to Model Your System
-AaC is written in python to help make it more approachable for casual users and easily extensible for power users.
+AaC is written in Python to help make it more approachable for casual users and easily extensible for power users.

 **You will need Python 3.9 or later to run AaC.**